 All these German prisoners of war were captured following the Falaise Pocket battle.
 By the evening of 21 August 1944, the pocket had been sealed, with c.
 50,000 Germans trapped inside.
 Many Germans escaped but losses in men and equipment were huge.

 These photos show the human and the more realistic side of the German Army in the war.
-In almost all surrender/prisoner of war photographs, the German Army was in a decrepit state, overgrown hair, skinny, sleep-deprived, messed-up uniforms.
+In almost all surrender/prisoner of war photographs, the German Army was in a decrepit state, with overgrown hair, skinny, sleep-deprived, messed-up uniforms.

-Anyone who escaped that camp would likely have been recaptured by Allied forces, or caught and executed by Resistance or Resistance-friendly citizens.
+Anyone who escaped that camp would likely have been recaptured by Allied forces or caught and executed by Resistance or Resistance-friendly citizens.
 Most if not all of those men knew their chances were much better inside those fences.

 The Battle of the Falaise Pocket ended the Battle of Normandy with a decisive German defeat.
 Hitler’s involvement had been damaging from the first, with his insistence on hopelessly unrealistic counter-offensives, micro-management of generals, and refusal to countenance withdrawal, when his armies were threatened with annihilation.

 More than forty German divisions were destroyed during the Battle of Normandy.
 No exact figures are available but historians estimate that the battle cost the German forces c.
 450,000 men, of whom 240,000 were killed or wounded.